 The SPiRiT of CATtail COUNTY, written by Victoria Piontek ****/5

 Twelve-year-old Sparrow has always been an outcast in her small Southern town.
 She looks and even smells different from the other kids.
 These days, being an outcast means there is no one she can share her sorrow with about the recent death of her mother.
 Sure, there is her mean, hateful, rule-bound caretaker aunt, but she’s making sneaky plans to sell the family home.
-If Sparrow must move, not only will she have to say goodbye to her first human friends, siblings Maeve and Johnny and Elena, a child fortune-teller, but also to the Boy.
+If Sparrow must move, not only will she have to say goodbye to her first human friends, siblings Maeve and Johnny, and child fortune-teller Elena, but also the Boy.
 He’s a ghost and her best friend.

 It’s Elena’s father, a history professor, who provides research and detective suggestions.
 But does Sparrow really want to know the truth?
 She slowly realises she can only find answers to her questions if she solves the Boy’s mystery.
 Ghosts, mysteries, and family drama are always pushing and pulling at Sparrow to make life decisions that she doesn’t want to make.